wuzengfu/virtual_queue_backend/README.md

     > Which API is this for? enqueue? or dequeue?

 39. Following the above example, create another middleware for the other API.
 (Hint: What's the Request Method?
-Which method do we call?
+Which manager's method do we call?
 How about the response status?)
 40. Back in `routes.js` add the following lines:

     ```js
-    // near the top of the file
+    // after: const { app } = require('./app');
     const queueRoute = require('./routes/queue_route');

-    // after the first middleware
+    // after: the first middleware
     app.use('/queue', queueRoute);
     ```